tadhgboyle/tab/README.md

         - These + stock could be done by using a ledger data structure; append new row when data changes
     - Etc
 - Bulk change prices of items (Everything 10% *off* or everything 20% *more* etc)
-- Add PDF printing of all users transactions
+- Add PDF printing of all users orders
     - In settings page, allow to upload a custom logo to be on invoice
 - Allow user to change light/dark mode
 - Staff Discount: check if purchaser is staff role and give % off (per item basis)